How Much Is Your Classic Car Worth?

 Important Terms to Know

-Matching numbers is another important term used to value a car.
-The matching numbers of a vehicle include the numbers on an engine, chassis, transmission and other significant components of a vehicle.
+There are various ways to determine the market value or saleability of a collectible vehicle.
+For example, the matching numbers of a used car include the numbers on an engine, chassis, transmission, and other significant components of a vehicle.
 When these numbers are all the same as when the vehicle was built, they can impact its value.
+This is particularly important for a modified car, where the parts may not have matching numbers.

-Determining the provenance of a vehicle is also important for determining a collector vehicle's worth.
-Provenance generally means "place of origin", but the definition is a bit different in the world of automobiles.
+Where market value and relative worth combine is in determining the provenance of a vehicle.
+Provenance generally means "place of origin", but the definition is a bit different in the world of classic car insurance.
 In this case, provenance refers to the documented history that supports any claims made about the car, its accomplishments, or ownership.
+Provenance is important for determining a collector vehicle's worth, and can contribute to the relative worth of a vintage car; for example, a used car may have belonged to a notable person or have been involved in a historic event, either of which could affect the value of the antique car.

 Now that we know some of the important terms used during the process of valuing your classic car, we can get started!

-The best way to value a vehicle involves following three simple steps.
-These steps include classification, condition, and comparables.
+The best way to value an antique or modified car involves following three simple steps.
+These steps are classification, condition, and comparables.

 During the first step of classification, you must classify the vehicle, taking the following into consideration: